ydrive/EasySynth/README.md

 - `sensor_size` - Sensor width and height in pixels, used to calculate camera FOV

 Rotation and translation values follow the UE coordinate system convention and are relative to the rig origin.

+Camera sensor sizes and aspect ratios will not be updated at this point, but they will be calculated according to the requested output image size when rendering starts.

 Following is a ROS JSON file example for a rig with two parallel cameras with the FOV of 90 degrees, facing forward.
 The difference can be found in the sign of the translation vector Y-axis.